alxrojas/dicomhandler/docs/source/tutorial/basic/tutorial.rst

 Plan.
 Tipically, the names of the structures in RT Plan and RT Structure are different even if they refer to the same structure.
 For example, the structure named "3 GTV" in the RT Structure, could have the corresponding information in the RT Plan but in this DICOM file the structure is named "3 GTV + 1 mm".
+We could have five structures in the RT Plan named ['1 GTV', '2 GTV', '3 PTV', '4 PTV', '5 PTV'].
+In the RT Structure, these five could have different names, such as ['1 GTV +2.0 mm', '2 GTV +2.0 mm', '3 PTV +1.0 mm', '4 PTV +1.0 mm', '5 PTV +1.0 mm'].
+For retrieving the corresponding information in the RT Structure, we specify the names (that are in RT Structure) in the targets list.
 This information is represented in a DataFrame as follows:

 .. code-block:: python